Sexual Harassment in the Workplace

 A harassment complaint can only be actionable if it is sufficiently severe and pervasive to alter the conditions of the victim’s employment and create an abusive working environment.
 The sexual harassment must have the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
 If these elements are present there may be a claim of sexual harassment available against the offending party.

-- Sexual harassment and other gender discrimination frequently are practiced in violation of, rather than in compliance with, company policy.
+- Sexual harassment and other gender discrimination are frequently practiced in violation of, rather than in compliance with, company policy.

 Sexual Harassment Laws

 A hostile work environment occurs when an employer maintains an environment where a) offensive conduct of a sexual nature is either tolerated or encouraged and b) that conduct makes others feel uncomfortable or conditions unreasonably interfere with an employee’s performance in the workplace on account of his or her sex.
-A hostile work environment can also exist on the basis racial discrimination, sexual orientation discrimination, religious discrimination, disability discrimination, or age discrimination.
+A hostile work environment can also exist on the basis of racial discrimination, sexual orientation discrimination, religious discrimination, disability discrimination, or age discrimination.
 This illegal conduct can include uninvited touching or groping, lewd comments, dirty jokes and even physical assault.